roryvossepoel/MCTBuilder/README.md

 3. Generate a Windows Answer File (autounattend.xml) and copy the contents in variable $AnswerFile (optional).
 4. Run Invoke-MCTBuilder.ps1 with administrative permissions

-The drivers are downloaded, extracted and selected based on the contents of a CSV-file.
+The drivers are downloaded, extracted and selected based on the contents of the CSV-File.
 The Drivers-column contains drivers that will be injected.
 All others will be removed.
 All drivers will be kept of no drivers are specified in the Drivers-column.

  Vendors of supported driver packages: